History of Commitment

 Through years of dedication and hard work, NewCourtland established a network of nursing homes that by 2011 served nearly 1,500 and employed more than 2,000 people who together created a culture nationally recognized for its clinical excellence, nurturing environment and innovative programs like Comfort & Joy™ and the Ladder of Opportunity.

-While nursing homes remain a valuable part of the long-term care continuum, in anticipation of the dramatic increase in the nation's older adult population, NewCourtland expanded into home and community-based services, developing a variety of affordable housing options for seniors complemented by programming to support them as they age including senior centers; adult day services; NewCourtland LIFE, a program of all-inclusive care; Courtland@Home; and Courtland HT, a care model that encompasses innovative sensor technology...all of which promote safe, independent living.
+While nursing homes remain a valuable part of the long-term care continuum, in anticipation of the dramatic increase in the nation's older adult population, NewCourtland expanded into home and community-based services, developing a variety of affordable housing options for seniors complemented by programming to support them as they age including senior centers and NewCourtland LIFE, a program of all-inclusive care..all of which promote safe, independent living.

 Equally vital to its mission to provide home and community-based services as an alternative to nursing home care is NewCourtland's dedication to grow a highly trained workforce to care for a growing senior population.
 To effectively address the needs of today's senior, NewCourtland remains committed to education which serves as a guiding force in everything we do in recognition of its power to not only transform lives, but entire communities.
-This commitment to education is reflected by the "Ladder of Opportunity", a signature initiative of NewCourtland's Employee PRIDE program to Provide Respect, Incentives, career Development and Education to those employed in its Network and beyond; and NewCourtland Education Center which hosts classes for current and aspiring nurses attending NewCourtland School of Practical Nursing and its Nursing Assistant Training Program to groom the next generation of healthcare workers.
+This commitment to education is reflected by the "Ladder of Opportunity", a signature initiative of NewCourtland's Employee PRIDE program to Provide Respect, Incentives, career Development and Education to those employed in its Network and beyond.